After remaining largely dormant for years, an old kitchen facility on the SUNY Orange Newburgh campus has been revitalized for workforce training.

 “Our mission is to support underserved communities,” Sepulveda said, adding that tuition aid is available for unemployed or working students who make under $25 an hour.

-The goal of the 15-week course is to get students employed as entry-level prep cooks at the end of the program with an average annual salary of $44,500.
+The goal of the 15-week course is to get students employed at the end of the program as entry-level prep cooks, with an average annual salary of $44,500.

-In the past summer, 16 students enrolled in the FoodTEC’s inaugural course in hospitality and tourism, which focuses on front-of-house skills such as customer service.
+In the past summer, 16 students enrolled in FoodTEC’s inaugural course in hospitality and tourism, which focuses on front-of-house skills such as customer service.

-Eight students were hired at the end of the 15-week program by local businesses such as Hudson Valley Cheesecake and Pamela’s on the Hudson in Newburgh and Nilda’s Desserts in Poughkeepsie, according to Sepulveda.
+Eight students were hired at the end of the 15-week program by local businesses such as Hudson Valley Cheesecake and Pamela’s on the Hudson in Newburgh, and Nilda’s Desserts in Poughkeepsie, according to Sepulveda.

 Since last summer, FoodTEC has issued 263 industry-recognized training certificates.